ITALIAN POLITICAL SYSTEM

 Italy is something of an aberration in the democratic sweep of Europe.
 For decades, it somehow combined the maintenance of the same political party in power with constant changes of government while, in more recent years, it has witnessed a fundamental transformation in the pattern of political parties and this process is still in flux.
 Furthermore, over the last decade or so, the electoral system has been changed frequently and substantially and the current version is complex and controversial.

 Politics in Italy is constantly beset with scandal and corruption and, for so long, it has seemed astonishing that the Italian economic system could be so robust, when the Italian political system has been so chaotic - and I write as a half-Italian.
-It was inevitable that, sooner or later, the weaknesses in the poiltical system would translate into problems for the economic system and so it proved in the Eurozone crisis of 2011 and the populist ascendancy of 2018.
+It was inevitable that, sooner or later, the weaknesses in the political system would translate into problems for the economic system and so it proved in the Eurozone crisis of 2011 and the populist ascendancy of 2018.

 THE EXECUTIVE BRANCH

 The Italian monarchy was abolished in a referendum of 1946 (when my mother voted against the retention of the King) and, under the constitution of 1948, the head of state is the President of the Republic.
 He is elected for seven years in a secret ballot by a two-thirds majority of the Parliament sitting jointly with 58 regional delegates.
 If after three rounds of voting no candidate can secure a two-thirds majority, then for further rounds a simple majority will suffice.

 The Italian President of the Republic heads the armed forces and has powers to veto legislation, disband parliament and call elections.
 He nominates the senior Government minister, called the President of the Council (equivalent to the British Prime Minister).
 The current President of the Republic is Sergio Mattarella who was first elected in January 2015 and then re-elected in January 2022.
 Previously he was one of the founders of the Democratic Party, a big tent centre-left party, and he is notably a supporter of Italy's membership of the Eurozone.